tanaypratap/first-time-speakers/README.md

 ## challenge

 Speak in one of the community events.
+- ReactJS Bangalore,
+- JSMeetup, etc. (more names coming here soon, if you're an organiser, please see [register your meetup/conf page](./register-conf.md))

-ReactJS Bangalore, JSMeetup, etc. I know the organisers, they're helpful to get new people in.
+I know the organisers, they're helpful to get new people in.
 You don't have to speak for 30-40 minutes.
 Prepare a small 10 minutes talk on any topic you like (related to engineering/dev).
 Prepare 10 slides and apply to speak.

 ## prize